Mayur951/terraform_code_02/README.md

 ├── main.tf                   // The primary entrypoint for terraform resources.
 ├── vars.tf                   // It contain the declarations for variables.
-├── output.json                 // It contain metadata of azure instance
-├── terraform.tfvars          // The file to pass the terraform variables values.
+├── output.json                // It contains the metadata of azure instance ├── terraform.tfvars          // The file to pass the terraform variables values.

 ## Deployment